A-Novychenko/A-Novychenko/README.md

-### Hi there 👋 I'm Oleksandr, a Junior Full Stack Developer
+### Hi there 👋 I'm Oleksandr, a Full Stack Developer

 ## Connect with me: